 And most people run around saying, “Yeah, but I’m a good guy.
 How come they don’t want me to help?”

-David Tian: Yeah, product market fit also explains why guys get stuck in the friend zone or why fake nice guys get stuck in the friend zone.
+David Tian: Yeah, product market fit also explains why nice guys get stuck in the friend zone or why fake nice guys get stuck in the friend zone.
 Well, one thing I want to mention as well — that was an example of how you could take one principle, apply it to — I know a lot of the old audience is interested in the dating stuff, so applying it to dating.
 Here’s one that will blow your mind.
 I was talking about history.
 We started talking about history.
 The best pick up manual is actually the Bible.

-In the Bible, if you’re a Christian, the idea isn’t to follow a bunch of random rules and then to be judged when you die, if you’re sent to heaven or hell.
+In the Bible, if you’re a Christian, the idea isn’t to follow a bunch of random rules and then to be judged when you die, you’re sent to heaven or hell.
 That’s a child’s way of looking at it.
 What it’s actually about is reforming your character.
-What the Bible generally is concerned about — the New Testament especially, its concern is about giving you the thought patterns of a godly person knowing that you don’t naturally have those thought patterns.
+What the Bible generally is concerned about — the New Testament especially, its concerned about giving you the thought patterns of a godly person knowing that you don’t naturally have those thought patterns.

 The Bible is supposed to — the whole Christian journey is to have you develop a certain character so that you can effortlessly do the right thing, the good thing.
 And that was the debate in all of Chinese philosophy.
 That was a central debate.

 Henry Chong: Which is exactly what Confucius says, right?

 David Tian: Yes, right.
 Well, yes, that’s why there’s the issue of rites, Li or acting in accordance with ritual was such a big deal.
 It wasn’t just because you’re supposed to bow because — just because it’s in your decorum or something.
 It’s actually forming a character.
 And if you don’t get to form that character, it’ll be really hard for you to be a good person down the road because you’ll have to keep trying.